jackhale98/TDT/docs/stackup.md

 #     stored (50.0000 +0.1000/-0.1000) vs feature (50.0000 +0.1500/-0.1000)

 # Auto-sync contributor values from features
-pdt validate --fix
+tdt validate --fix
 ```

 The `--fix` flag will update contributor values (`nominal`, `plus_tol`, `minus_tol`) to match their linked features.
-Note that this does NOT automatically re-run the analysis - use `pdt tol analyze` after fixing to recalculate results.
+Note that this does NOT automatically re-run the analysis - use `tdt tol analyze` after fixing to recalculate results.

 ## JSON Schema

 The full JSON Schema for stackups is available at:

 ```
-pdt/schemas/tol.schema.json
+tdt/schemas/tol.schema.json
 ```